All children ages 1-18 are eligible to receive FREE meals during the summer months at participating program sites.

-The Business Office administers district-wide purchasing and oversees the operation of the maintenance/custodial, transportation and food service departments.
-In addition, the Business Office administers the Board of Education approved permanent improvement budget as well as facility planning, building renovations and new construction.
-The Director of Business Operations also coordinates the annual appropriations process, regularly monitors budget accounts and manages cost control programs to maximize the district's financial resources.
+The Business Operations office oversees district-wide purchasing as well as the operation of the maintenance/custodial, transportation and food service departments.
+In addition, the business office manages the Board of Education approved permanent improvement budget as well as facility planning, building renovations and new construction.
+The Director of Business Operations is an important part of the annual budgeting process, regularly monitors budget accounts, and manages cost control programs to maximize the district's financial resources.

-Centerville City Schools is a member of the Southwestern Ohio Education Purchasing Council.
-The purchasing council is a collection of 180 Ohio school districts from 18 counties.
-Membership generates considerable savings by providing purchasing power for aggregate volumes on goods and services such as classroom and office supplies, furniture, food, vehicles, utilities and insurance.
+Centerville City Schools is a member of the Southwestern Ohio Educational Purchasing Council.
+The EPC combines the buying power of more than 260 member school districts to generate savings by providing purchasing power for larger volumes of goods and services, such as classroom and office supplies, furniture, food, vehicles, utilities and insurance.

-The building maintenance staff, nine full-time employees along with part-time summer help, maintains 15 facilities that include 1.3 million square feet of building space and 343 acres of grounds.
-The maintenance team helps support students and staff by maintaining a quality learning environment in all of our classrooms and provides operation services throughout the district.
+The maintenance staff maintains 15 facilities that include 1.3 million square feet of building space and about 300 acres of grounds.
+The maintenance team helps support students and staff by maintaining a safe and effective learning environment in all of our classrooms and provides operation services throughout the district.
 The maintenance department works hard to keep the facilities in operating order throughout the year.
 Work is constantly being done to make repairs, replace equipment and deliver a preventative maintenance program for the district.

 Click on the links below for additional information.